yangwu1227/leetcode-ds-algo/trees_and_graphs/binary_trees/bst/binary_search_tree.md

 - For every node, all keys in the left subtree are **strictly less** than the node’s key.
 - For every node, all keys in the right subtree are **strictly greater** than the node’s key.

-> All logarithms below are base 2 by convention; in Θ‑notation, the base is immaterial.

----

 ## Core Properties

 1. **Ordering (Search) Property** – defined above.